Canon M5 vs 5DS R

 The Canon EOS M5 and the Canon EOS 5DS R are two digital cameras that were revealed to the public, respectively, in September 2016 and February 2015.
 The M5 is a mirrorless interchangeable lens camera, while the 5DS R is a DSLR.
 The cameras are based on an APS-C (M5) and a full frame (5DS R) sensor.
-The M5 has a resolution of 24 megapixel, whereas the 5DS R provides 50.3 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The M5 has a resolution of 24 megapixels, whereas the 5DS R provides 50.3 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

-An illustration of the physical size and weight of the Canon M5 and the Canon 5DS R is provided in the side-by-side display below.
-Three successive views from the front, the top, and the rear are shown.
+The physical size and weight of the Canon M5 and the Canon 5DS R are illustrated in the side-by-side display below.
+The two cameras are presented according to their relative size.
+Three consecutive perspectives from the front, the top, and the back are available.
 All width, height and depth dimensions are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left side – the M5 – represents the basis for the calculations across all the size and weight measures).
+You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the M5 – represents the basis for the calculations across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon 5DS R is considerably larger (71 percent) than the Canon M5.
 Moreover, the 5DS R is substantially heavier (118 percent) than the M5.
 It is noteworthy in this context that the 5DS R is splash and dust-proof, while the M5 does not feature any corresponding weather-sealing.